-Perhaps one of the most intriguing aspects of Bird’s user agreement is what is NOT mentioned: insurance coverage.
+Perhaps one of the most intriguing aspects of these user agreements is what is NOT mentioned: insurance coverage.

 When ride-sharing companies like Uber and Lyft first came on scene, they were under heavy fire for not providing insurance coverage for their customers.
 Today, however, legislative efforts have resulted in most states requiring ride-sharing companies to provide minimum insurance coverage for injuries.
 Ride-sharing laws generally provide limits of $1,000,000.
-To learn more about insurance issues in ride-sharing, visit our website.
+Learn more about insurance issues in ride-sharing.

-Riders may have no recourse if Bird does not provide coverage.
+Unfortunately, riders of rental scooters now face this same issue.
+They may have no recourse for their injuries if the scooter companies do not provide insurance coverage.
 Any chance of recovery for riders will have to come from personal automobile coverage.
 Even then, it’s uncertain whether a standard auto policy will provide coverage for injuries suffered riding a motorized scooter.
 Some automobile policies go as far as to specifically exclude coverage for “motorized bicycles”.
-It’s unclear if this and similar provisions would extend to Bird scooters.
+It’s unclear if this and similar provisions would extend to scooters.

-Take it a step further, what happens if a rider strikes a pot hole, resulting in injury?
+Take it a step further, what happens if a rider strikes a pothole, resulting in injury?
 What about if the scooter has a mechanical issue, like defective brakes?
 In addition to any defenses raised by operation of the rental agreement, these are likely scenarios where personal auto insurance would not provide coverage.
-Until Bird is forced to provide liability insurance coverage, riders need to be aware of these potential coverage issues.
+Until these companies are forced to provide liability insurance coverage, riders need to be aware of these potential coverage issues.